 Can I receive Holy Communion?
 What do I do?

 Everyone is welcome to receive Communion or a blessing as appropriate at our services.
 You may choose to receive both the bread and the wine or just the bread.
 Gluten free wafers are available.
 Please ask the priest for these as you come to receive.
-If you wish to come forward but do not wish to receive simply place your arms over your chest and we will say a short prayer of blessing with you.
+If you wish to come forward but do not wish to receive simply place your arms over your chest to receive a blessing.
 When it’s time for communion, the sidespeople will stand in the centre aisle and direct people to go forward to the main altar at the front of the church, row by row.
-There is also a smaller altar on the right side of the church if you prefer.
 The priest will speak a short prayer and place the bread in your palm for you to eat.
 We drink real wine from a common cup or chalice, which will be offered to you after you’ve received the bread.
 It’s okay to touch or steady the cup as you take a sip.
 You can also choose to receive only the bread.
 Cross your arms over your chest when the cup approaches you, or just return to your seat once you’ve received the bread.
 If you need a gluten-free wafer, have any mobility concerns or would like communion brought to your pew, please speak to one of our greeters.

 What happens after the service?

-After the 10 am Sunday service, we gather for fellowship and refreshments in the parish hall, which can be found by taking the door to the right of the altar (just follow the crowd!)
+After the 10 am Sunday service, during the school year we gather for fellowship and refreshments in the parish hall, which can be found by taking the door to the right of the altar (just follow the crowd!)
+In the summer, we gather on the front lawn for some lemonade.
 We hope to see you there and get to know you better.

 Looking for a Church Home / Wanting more information

-Please fill out one of the contact cards you will find in the pews and either place it in the plate as it goes past or give it to one of the clergy or greeters after the service.
-The greeters will provide you with a pen if you need on.
+Please fill out one of the contact cards provided at the back of the church and either place it in the plate as it goes past or give it to one of the clergy or greeters after the service.
+The greeters will provide you with a pen if you need one.